odoo/documentation/accounting/localizations/mexico.rst

      `30% Advance End of Following Month`, this is an installments term, then the attribute `MetodoPago` will be `PPD`.

-2. To test a regular signed payment just create an invoice with payment term `30% Advance End of Following Month` and then pay it.
 2. To test a normal signed payment just create an invoice with payment term `30% Advance End of Following Month` and then register a payment to it.
 3. You must print the payment in order to retrieve the PDF properly.